alibabacloud-howto/microservices/README.md

     After it finished, you can see the ECS you created in [Alibaba Cloud ECS web console](https://ecs.console.aliyun.com/#/server/), SSH key pair in [this SSH key pairweb console](https://ecs.console.aliyun.com/#/keyPair/region/), and EIP in [this EIP web console](https://vpcnext.console.aliyun.com/eip/).
 Please note that the region of the web console is correct one.

-    Also, you can verify your application on ECS is working by accessing to the server with its IP address on your browser.
+    Also, you can verify your application on ECS is working by accessing the server with its IP address on your browser.
 For example, http://xxx.xxx.xxx.xxx/api/userpurchase?uid=1.

 Now, you completed to deploy your database API application on cloud!